 The wrong party may have been prosecuted and aquitted at the Magistrates Court however; the officer will still face a disciplinary hearing and may be dismissed.

-If the police are not investigating your case fairly, you need to start a criminal defence investigation as soon as possible, it maybe that your workplace representative has advised you to iust wait to see what the Crown Prosecution service (CPS) will decide.
+If the police are not investigating your case fairly, you need to start a criminal defence investigation as soon as possible, it may be that your workplace representative has advised you to iust wait to see what the Crown Prosecution Service (CPS) will decide.

 We have dealt with a domestic abuse unit recently where an OIC was not aware of the amendment and as a result a suspect was NFAd.
+If those on a domestic abuse unit are unaware of relevant legislation this is of concern.

 Whilst the amendment is welcome and helpful for genuine victims, it can also be misused.